-Join Nick Brazzi for an in-depth discussion in this video Understanding cookies and cache, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Understanding cookies and cache, part of Learning the Chrome Browser.

 - In this movie, I want to help you understand…a few pieces of information that Chrome…is storing that you may not know anything about.…These two pieces of information are known…as "cookies" and "cache."…In both cases, Chrome is watching your activity…on the Web and storing information about it.…This information helps Chrome run faster…and more efficiently, but for some people…either of these pieces of data can be…considered a privacy concern.…Let's start with cache.…I'm going to visit a web page that…I've never visited before here on this computer.…